WestDRI/wgpages/content/chapel202203/chapel-02-task-parallelism.md

 screen.

 > ## Discussion
-> 1. What would happen if in the last code we declare `count` in the main thread?
+> 1. What would happen if in the last code we move the definition of `count` into the main thread, but try to assign it
+>    from threads 1 and 2?
 >
->> _Answer_: we'll get an error at compilation, since then `count` will belong to the main thread (will
+>> _Answer_: we'll get an error at compilation ("cannot assign to const variable"), since then `count` would belong to the
->> be defined within the scope of the main thread), and we can modify its value only in the main thread.
+>> main thread (would be defined within the scope of the main thread), and we could modify its value only in the main
+>> thread.

+> 2. What would happen if we try to insert a second definition `var x = 10;` inside the first `begin` statement?
 >
-> 2. What would happen if we try to insert a second definition `var x = 10;` inside the first `begin`
-> statement?
->
->> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own
+>> _Answer_: that will actually work, as we'll simply create another, local instance of `x` with its own value.
->> value.

 > ## Key idea
 > All variables have a **_scope_** in which they can be used.
-The variables declared inside a concurrent
+Variables declared inside a concurrent
-> thread are accessible only by the thread.
-The variables declared in the main thread can be read everywhere,
+> thread are accessible only by that thread.
+Variables declared in the main thread can be read everywhere,
 > but Chapel won't allow other concurrent threads to modify them.

 > ## Discussion